pyscaffold/pyscaffold/docs/extensions.rst

 .. note::

-    The ``register`` and ``unregister`` methods implemented in the module :mod:`pyscaffold.api.helpers` basically create modified copies of the action list by inserting/removing the specified functions, with some awareness about their execution order.
+    The ``register`` and ``unregister`` methods implemented in the module :mod:`pyscaffold.actions` basically create modified copies of the action list by inserting/removing the specified functions, with some awareness about their execution order.